-Starbucks gets coffee from all over the world.
+As one of the biggest coffee companies, Starbucks gets coffee from all over the world.
 You’ll find single-origin and blended coffees from countries like Hawaii, Ethiopia, Kenya and Rwanda.
 Starbucks also sources beans from Brazil, Guatemala, Colombia, Indonesia, East Timor and even China.
 This global sourcing policy guarantees a wide range of flavor profiles and a consistent supply of beans.

 The Coffea plant from which we get coffee beans is a flowering plant species in the Rubiaceae family.
 It produces fruit (coffee cherries) whose seeds coffee producers harvest as coffee beans.
 A majority of the coffee we drink comes from two coffee plant varieties: Coffea arabica (Arabica coffee beans) and Coffea canephora (Robusta coffee beans).

 Arabica and Robusta plants grow in Africa, the Middle East, the Caribbean, South East Asia and North, Central and South America.
 These areas fall within the “Bean Belt,” or “Coffee Belt,” along the equator between the Tropics of Cancer and Capricorn.
 The tropical climates, high altitudes and rich volcanic soils are ideal for the growing and cultivation of viable Arabica and Robusta coffee plants.